Fort Lauderdale Professional Malpractice Lawyers

 A financial document isn’t something you can afford to make mistakes on—which is why many people hire accountants in the first place.
 But what if your accountant is the one who makes errors and ends up costing you a significant amount of money?
 If you believe that your accountant’s negligence has led to financial losses, they may be liable for accounting malpractice.
 Some reasons for malpractice include:

 - Failure to provide accurate advice regarding accounting manners

 - Failure to follow reasonable standards of care in accounting manners

 - Fiduciary misconduct

 As with legal malpractice, you must be able to prove certain key elements for a financial professional to be held liable.
 You must show that the accountant had a duty to you, that they breached that duty, that you suffered a financial loss, and that the financial loss was proximately caused by your accountant’s negligence.
 Working with a knowledgeable professional malpractice attorney is the best way to ensure that you have a strong defense in this type of case.

 At Lawlor White & Murphey we have handled a wide range of professional malpractice cases, including medical, dental, legal, accounting, architecture, and engineering.

-Although not every unfortunate outcome is the result of professional or medical malpractice, if you feel that something is not right, you should consult with an experienced attorney.
+Although not every unfortunate outcome is the result of professional or medical malpractice, if you feel that something is not right, you should consult with our experienced Fort Lauderdale Professional Malpractice Lawyers as soon as possible.
 Contact us today by filling out our convenient online contact form here.